2019 European Parliament election in the United Kingdom: Conservative

 The Conservative government was hopeful of agreeing a withdrawal deal with the EU soon enough that UK MEPs would not take up their seats.
 The party did not spend any central money on candidate campaigning, did not publish a manifesto and did not hold a campaign launch.
 One Conservative MEP said that the deficit of campaigning would be used as an excuse if the party does poorly in the elections.
 Many party activists were demotivated given the failure of the government to deliver Brexit.
 Conservative councillors in Derbyshire boycotted the European elections and refused to campaign in protest.
-A survey of 781 Conservative councillors found that 40% plan to vote for the Brexit Party.
+A survey of 781 Conservative councillors found that 40% planned to vote for the Brexit Party.
 Conservative MPs, including Lucy Allan, tweeted positive comments about the Brexit Party.
 In response, the Conservative Party issued a warning that individuals campaigning for or endorsing other parties will be expelled from the party.

 The Prime Minister and leader of the Conservative Party, Theresa May, had announced her intention to resign before the next general election, but further pressure mounted on her to be clear about her timetable for departure, with May meeting the party's 1922 Committee on the matter on 16 May 2019.
 This resulted in May agreeing to stand down by 30 June 2019.
 Campaigning by possible successors accelerated after the local elections.

 UKIP

 UKIP argued it was "the authentic party of Brexit, the true party of Leave", to quote party leader Gerard Batten.
 Alongside the Conservatives, UKIP was one of two Brexit-supporting parties fielding a candidate in every region of the United Kingdom, including Northern Ireland.
 Batten criticised the rival Brexit Party as having no policies.
 UKIP launched its campaign on 18 April.
 There was renewed criticism surrounding its candidate Carl Benjamin for telling Labour MP Jess Phillips "I wouldn't even rape you" on Twitter in 2016, and producing a satirical video.
-Further controversy came as one of UKIP's sitting MEPs Stuart Agnew addressed a pro-apartheid club of expat South Africans in London that reportedly had links to the far-right.
+Further controversy came when one of UKIP's sitting MEPs, Stuart Agnew, addressed a pro-apartheid club of expatriate South Africans in London that reportedly had links to the far-right.